MicrosoftDocs/architecture-center/docs/solution-ideas/articles/machine-teaching.md

 Machine teaching automates the creation of such models, easing the need for manual intervention in the learning process to improve feature selection or examples, or tweaking of hyper-parameters.
 In effect, machine teaching introduces a level of abstraction into the AI elements of the model, allowing the developer to focus on the domain knowledge.
 This abstraction also allows the AI algorithm to be replaced by new more innovative algorithms in time, without requiring a respecification of the problem.

 The role of the teacher is to optimize the transfer of knowledge to the learning algorithm so it can generate a useful model.
-Machine teaching refers to this mapping as a *concept*.
 Teachers also play a central role in data collection and labeling.
-They can filter unlabeled data to select specific examples, or look at the available example data and guess its label based on their own intuition or biases.
+Teachers can filter unlabeled data to select specific examples, or look at the available example data and guess its label based on their own intuition or biases.
 Similarly, given two features on a large unlabeled set, teachers can conjecture that one is better than the other.

 The following image shows the high-level process of machine teaching:

 ![The machine teaching process](../media/machine-teaching-2-6.png)

-1. The problem owner first questions whether a training set is realizable.
+1. The teacher first questions whether a training set is realizable.
-2. If the training set isn't realizable, the problem owner determines whether the issue is due to inadequate labeling or feature deficiencies.
-After correcting the labeling or adding features, the problem owner again assesses whether the training set is realizable.
+2. If the training set isn't realizable, the teacher determines whether the issue is due to inadequate labeling or feature deficiencies.
+After correcting the labeling or adding features, the teacher again assesses whether the training set is realizable.
-3. If the training set is realizable, the problem owner assesses whether training quality criteria are being met.
+3. If the training set is realizable, the teacher assesses whether training quality criteria are being met.
-4. If quality criteria aren't being met, the problem owner finds the test errors and adds the fixes to the training set.
-The problem owner then repeats the assessment steps.
+4. If quality criteria aren't being met, the teacher finds the test errors and adds the fixes to the training set, then repeats the assessment steps.
 5. Once the training set is realizable and quality criteria are met, the process finishes.

 The process is a pair of indefinite loops, ending only when the model and the training itself are of sufficient quality.